22 CONVERTING LEAD MAGNET IDEAS

 You can do this through a few ways: giving away your good stuff is one and another is to just make it really visually appealing.
-Even if you don’t have a graphics background, you can easily create great visuals through tools like Canva and MailChimp’s Templates.
+Even if you don’t have a graphics background, you can easily create great visuals through tools like Canva.

 What outcome can you give your new subscriber?
 What will have them come away thinking that you have solved a problem for them or made them feel great?
 By giving them a quick win they will feel a sense of achievement and gratitude.

-Obviously, if your lead magnet is an email course this is already built in.
-But even if you are just sending a once off pdf, make sure you take the opportunity to create a welcome series of emails, otherwise known as onboarding.
+Obviously, if your lead magnet is an email course, this is already built in.
+But even if you are just sending a once off PDF, make sure you take the opportunity to create a welcome series of emails, otherwise known as onboarding.
 This person may not have encountered your brand before so this is an opportunity for you to let them know what you are about and how you can help them.
 This can be done through a variety of ways including inviting them to follow you on social media or join one of your online communities, introducing yourself and your vision, addressing a common challenge your audience faces or offering some extra bonus freebies.
-I go into this in more detail in my previous post on increasing your sales on autopilot which also includes a great email sequences worksheet, so make sure you check that out.

 In either the first email or one later in the series, ask them to share their love for the freebie through social media.
 Provide them with a “click to tweet” option or provide a link that they can use.
 Not everyone will do this but any extra reach you get could turn into more subscribers and then more reach, and on it goes.

-Are you are now inspired to get creating on your Signature Lead Magnet?
+Are you inspired to get creating your signature lead magnet right now?
 It is one of the most important things you can do for your business as it will be an audience of interested people who you can nurture and engage with to hopefully become customers and ambassadors of your brand.